DOCKET

 Kadamovas v.
 Director, Bureau of Prisons et al. (U.S. Dist.
 Ct. – So.
 Dist. of Ind.)
 [Filed 1/2023]

 This is a putative class action filed on behalf of the inmates being held in the federal death row at the United States Penitentiary at Terre Haute.
 It alleges that the inmates are being held in extreme isolation in a manner that violates the Eighth Amendment.
 The case is being co-counseled with lawyers from Faegre Drinker Biddle & Reath LLP.
 Injunctive relief is sought on behalf of plaintiff and a putative class.
-The motion for class certification is pending.
+The court recently denied a motion to dismiss the case and our motion for class certification is awaiting a decision.

 ATTORNEYS: Kenneth J. Falk, Gavin M. Rose, Stevie J. Pactor, co-counsel from Faegre Drinker Biddle & Reath